 - Have related goals for your values.
 Often, companies dance around how the company values relate to the company goals and mission.
 These values need to intertwine with everything your company does — from the product or services to your overall company culture.

 - Incorporate values that empower employees.
 Your values must connect with your employees and be supportive in their professional careers, which help them continue to be successful.
 Encourage their feedback, ideas, knowledge sharing, and let them take ownership of their work.
-Doing this creates better communication and creates employee influencers.
+Doing this creates better communication, improves employee retention, and creates employee influencers.